kanakdayama/Financial-Complaints-Analysis-Dashboard-Bank-Of-America/README.md

 5. **Power BI Dashboard** — single-page interactive dashboard with KPI cards, trend charts, top products, resolution breakdown, and a drill-down table

 ## Key Insights
-- Checking/savings accounts account for ~40% of all complaints (24,814 of 62,516) — nearly 4x the next highest product
+- Checking/savings accounts account for 40% of all complaints (24,814 of 62,516) — about 1.5x more than the next highest product, Credit card or prepaid card (16,197)
 - Complaint volume grew from 5,394 in 2017 to a peak of 12,953 in 2022, before declining to 9,131 in 2023
 - 93.77% of complaints received a timely response, providing a clear baseline KPI for company accountability
-- Student loan complaints have the slowest average response time (~2.1 days) — nearly 3x slower than Credit reporting complaints (~0.74 days), the fastest-resolved category
+- Student loan complaints have the slowest average response time (2.1 days) — nearly 3x slower than Credit reporting complaints (0.74 days), the fastest-resolved category

 ## Files in this repo
 - 01_Data_Profiling.ipynb` — full Python cleaning & analysis notebook